jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 However, sharing of videos has been common on Twitter long before 2015.
 Before then users shared links to videos hosted elsewhere, but in 2015, Twitter built new ‘sharing video’ features directly into the platform.
 For finding these earlier Tweets of interest, you would include a rule clause such as ```url:”youtube.com”```.

+Note, with the Search APIs, there are some examples of metadata being ‘backfilled’ as its index was rebuilt.
+One good example are $cashtags, which became widely used to discuss stock symbols in 2009.
+After the $cashtag operator was introduced in 2015, the Search index was rebuilt, and in the process the symbol entity was extracted from all Tweet bodies, including early 2006 when ```$``` was used mainly for slang; "I hope it $now$ $oon!".

 ### Identifying and filtering on Tweet attributes important to your use-case <a id="=attributeTypes" class="tall">&nbsp;</a>

 Some metadata, such as Twitter account numeric IDs, have existed since day one (and are an example of account metadata that never changes).
 Other metadata was not introduced until well after Twitter started in 2006.
 Examples of new metadata being introduced include Retweets metadata, Tweet locations, URL titles and descriptions, and 'native' media.
 Below are some of the most common types of Tweet attributes that have been fundamentally affected by these Twitter platform updates.